enthought/traits/docs/source/traits_user_manual/advanced.rst

 ::::::::::::::::::::::::::

-The Traits package provides two classes for defining adapters, one for for pure-Python adapters, :class:`~Adapter`, and one for Traits adapters :class:`~HasTraitsAdapter`.
-These class streamlines the process of creating a new adapter class.
+The Traits package provides two classes for defining adapters, one for for pure-Python adapters, :class:`~traits.adaptation.adapter.Adapter`, and one for Traits adapters :class:`~traits.adaptation.adapter.HasTraitsAdapter`.
+These class streamline the process of creating a new adapter class.
 They have a standard constructor that does not normally need to be overridden by subclasses.
-This constructor accepts one parameter, which is the object to be adapted, and assigns that object to an :attr:`adaptee` attribute (a trait in the case of the Traits :class:`~HasTraitsAdapter`.
+This constructor accepts one parameter, which is the object to be adapted, and assigns that object to an :attr:`adaptee` attribute (a trait in the case o :class:`~HasTraitsAdapter`).

 As an adapter writer, you need to take care of the following:

-.. index:: adaptee attribute

 * Declare which interfaces the adapter class implements on behalf of the object it is adapting.
-For example, if we are working with Traits :class:`~Interface`s, the adapter would be decorated with the :func:`~provides` decorator.
+For example, if we are working with Traits :class:`~Interface` s, the adapter would be decorated with the :func:`~provides` decorator.
 In the case of Python ABCs, the class would be a subclass of the abstract base class, or be `registered with it